 Superior wants you to lead a healthy life.
 That is why we started the Superior Health Education Program.
 This program gives you facts to help make better health choices for you and your family.
-Superior also hosts educational baby showers in some areas to teach you more about your pregnancy and new baby.
-For more information, dates and locations, please visit www.SuperiorHealthPlan.com or call Member Services at 1-800-783-5386.
+Superior also hosts special baby showers in some areas to teach you more about your pregnancy and new baby.
+For more information on baby shower dates and locations, please visit www.SuperiorHealthPlan.com or call Member Services at 1-800-783-5386.
 Classes include: